 There are a few fun variations you can make to this spring onion sauce to make it your own.
 Here are my suggestions:

 - Add in some avocado!
-Adding half of an avocado adds a lovely creaminess, but you’ll want to use it within 2 days for the best results.
+Adding half of a ripe avocado adds a lovely creaminess, but you’ll want to use it within 2 days for the best results.

-Store the spring onion sauce in a lidded container in the refrigerator.
+Store the creamy green sauce in a lidded container in the refrigerator.
 Good for 2-3 days.